Ira L. Kimes: Early life

 Kimes was born on August 8, 1899, in Fayetteville, Tennessee, but his family moved to Hunnewell, Missouri, where he attended high school.
 He then accepted appointment to the United States Naval Academy at Annapolis, Maryland, and graduated with bachelor's degree on June 7, 1923.
 While at the academy, Kimes was a member of the rifle team and was designated expert rifleman.

 Many of his classmates became general officers later: Arleigh Burke, Harry D. Felt, Merrill B. Twining, Charles F. Coe, John B. Moss, Frederick Moosbrugger, Stanhope C. Ring, Thomas B. Williamson, William D. Anderson, Murr E. Arnold, John G. Crommelin, Paul F. Dugan, George F. Good Jr., William H. Hamilton, Francis M. Hughes, Joseph L. Kane, William G. Manley, Henry G. Moran, Richard M. Oliver, Edwin R. Peck, John V. Peterson, William T. Rassieur, William J. Scheyer, Francis E. Shoup Jr., Curtis S. Smiley, Frederick C. Stelter Jr., Frank D. Weir, Ralph W.D.
 Woods, Howard L. Young, Richard M. Cutts Jr., Samuel G. Fuqua, Merlin F. Schneider, Frank H. Lamson-Scribner or Henry A. Schade.

 At the time of his graduation, he was commissioned second lieutenant in the Marine Corps and sent to the Basic School at Philadelphia Navy Yard for further officer's training.
-Kimes completed his training and served on the various stations in the United States until December 1925.
+Kimes completed his training and served on various stations in the United States until December 1925.
 He subsequently sailed for Haiti as a member of 1st Marine Brigade under Brigadier General John T. Myers and took part in the skirmishes against Cacos bandits.

 Kimes remained in the Caribbean until April 1927, and following his return he applied for aviation training.
 He was ordered to the Naval Air Station Pensacola, Florida, and after one year of instruction, Kimes was designated Naval aviator on April 30, 1928.
 He was promoted to the rank of first lieutenant in July of that year.

 He returned to Haiti in 1932 and served as operations and communications officer with Aircraft Squadron until summer 1933.
 Kimes was decorated with the Haitian National Order of Honour and Merit, rank Chevalier by the Government of Haiti for his service in that country.

 Following his return stateside in August 1933, he was commended by the Secretary of the Navy, Claude A. Swanson, for achieving the highest machine gun score for Marine Corps shore-based observation and fighting plane squadrons.
 He was promoted to the rank of captain in April 1935 and ordered to the Junior course at Marine Corps Schools, Quantico.

 Kimes was ordered to the Air Corps Tactical School at Maxwell Field, Alabama, in September 1937 and graduated in June 1938.
 He was promoted to the rank of major in July 1939 and assumed command of Utility Squadron 1-M at Turner Field, Virginia and remained in this capacity until summer 1940.